physicalattraction/helping-hand-hackers/README.md

 Marin can provide you with the working API key, which ends with `...bwUA`.

 2. Make sure you have a virtual environment up and running.
-3. Install the required packages with
+3. Install the required packages from the root directory with
 ```
 pip install -r requirements.txt
 ```
-4. Run the Chatbot with
+4. Run the Chatbot from the `src` directory with
 ```
 python -m chatbot.py
 ```

+### TODOs

+- [ ] Make sure that for every subsequent question, we keep the context from before
+- [ ] Tweak the prompt to get more relevant answers
+- [ ] ...